Kyo Kusanagi: In The King of Fighters

 In The King of Fighters 2003, Kyo and Iori join Chizuru's to investigate Orochi seal which is weakened by Botan and Mukai from Those From The Past, while Chizuru's powers are stolen by the mysterious fighter Ash Crimson.
 Kyo and Iori join forces in The King of Fighters XI, where Iori becomes instead the new victim after wounding Kyo.
 The PlayStation 2 port of XI added an alternative version of Kyo that has his NESTS saga moves while the KOF XII instead has no narartive.
 In The King of Fighters XIII Kyo escapes from the hospital despite not being fully recovered to join the Japan Team in new tournament, eventually becoming the champion following Ash's disappearance.
 Additionally, an alternative version of himself with different moves called "NESTS Style Kyo" is available as downloadable content.
-In a new saga starting The King of Fighters XIV with his old comrades at Saisyu's request of his father to meet Tung Fu Rue's students who need help controlling their powers, with Chizuru once again reunites the Sacred Treasures in The King of Fighters XV to protect the seal.
+In a new saga that kicks off with The King of Fighters XIV Kyo's old comrades, at Saisyu's request of his father, meet Tung Fu Rue's students who need help controlling their powers, with Chizuru once again reuniting the Sacred Treasures in The King of Fighters XV to protect the seal and thus requests Benimaru to aid Tung Fu's students in his place.

-Kyo appears in multiple spin-offs like The King of Fighters: Kyo, in which he travels around the world to prepare for the King of Fighters tournament until the events of KOF '97.
-This game reveals events of Kyo's personal life, like his life with Yuki how he replaces his cousin Souji as the Kusanagi representative after he was cursed by Orochi.
+Kyo appears in multiple spin-offs like The King of Fighters: Kyo, taking place during events of KOF '97 focused on events of Kyo's personal life, like his life with Yuki and other retired Kusanagi fighters he trained with.
 The King of Fighters R-1 again reprises the events of KOF '97, while he teams up with his father and Shingo in The King of Fighters R-2.
 He is present in the spin-off Neowave with the original Esaka Team.
 During The King of Fighters EX: Neo Blood, Kyo stops South Town lord Geese Howard from manipulating Iori, while in EX2: Howling Blood, he and other Sacred Treasures try to stop Goenitz's revival.
 In Maximum Impact Kyo fights in tournaments from South Town but is more worried about his romance with Yuki in the first installment, and wonders what will happen to Iori's life once they settled their rivalry in the sequel.
-He is present in the Chinese mobile phone games named KOF: WORLD and KOF X Arena Masters.
+He is present in the Chinese mobile phone games KOF: WORLD and KOF X Arena Masters.
 In the role-playing game The King of Fighters All Star, Kyo is playable in multiple forms.
 For the otome game King of Fighters for Girls, Kyo can be dated.